A “Financial System” is a set of interrelated activities working together to achieve some pre-determined goal. It includes-

 2. Other Functions

-- Financial system allows assets-liability transformation.
+- The financial system allows asset-liability transformation.